Available in Nexus Repository Manager OSS and Nexus Repository Manager

-Now that your Nexus instance is up and running, you need to ensure that it stays that way.
+Now that your repository manager instance is up and running, you need to ensure that it stays that way.
 Typically this is done on a number of levels and each organization and system administration team has its own preferences and tools.

 In general you can monitor: